-Accounts payables and accrued liabilities includes \$156,000 (May 31, 2014 - \$46,094) payable to a director of the Company and a company controlled by a director of the Company.
+Trade payables and accrued liabilities includes \$174,500 (May 31, 2015 - \$156,000) payable to a director of the Company and a company controlled by a director of the Company.
+Due from related parties represents an amount receivable from a company controlled by directors of the Company.
 These amounts are unsecured, non-interest bearing and have no fixed terms of repayment.